TriangleDataCenter/Triangle-Simulator/README.md

 ## Overview

 **Triangle-Simulator** is a full-Python prototype simulator for the data of space-based gravitational wave detectors.
 For **Taiji Data Challenge II** users, please make sure to look at Tutorial 5.
 If you are interested how the noises and signals are simulated, Tutorial 4 can serve as a brief guide.
 Users who are curious about how the raw data look like can refer to Tutorial 1 - 3.

 ## Features

-- **Highly integrated:** The simulation of noises, gravitational wave signals, other instrumental effects and time-delay interferometry processing.
+- **Highly integrated:** the simulation of noises, gravitational wave responses, other instrumental effects and time-delay interferometry processing.
 - **High flexibility:** custom numerial orbits, noise data, gravitational wave waveforms and time-delay interferometry configurations.

 ## Getting Started